Considerations for optimizing photometric classification of supernovae from the Rubin Observatory: Classification pipeline

 \subsection{Light Curve Preprocessing}

-PLAsTiCC light curves have long gaps ($>50$ days) in the observations because any given sky location is not visible from the Vera C. Rubin Observatory site for several months of the year \citep{allam2018photometric,Kessler2019}.
+PLAsTiCC light curves have long gaps ($>50$ days) in the observations because any given sky location is not visible from the Vera C. Rubin Observatory site for several months of the year.
 Additionally, the SNe are only detected for a few months so including the entire three-year-long light curve provides irrelevant information to the classifier, which in turn degrades its performance.
 In order to isolate the observing season that contains the SNe, we selected the season which contains the observations flagged as detected, and which has no inter-night gaps larger than $50$ days.
 To introduce uniformity in the dataset, we translated the resulting light curves so their first observation is at time zero.
-We explored additionally shifting all training set light curves randomly in time, but that led to worse classification performance.
-Figure \ref{fig:gapless50 before after} shows an example of light curve preprocessing used in this work.
+However, this results in light curves that peak at different times, so we explored additionally shifting all training set light curves randomly in time to capture a larger variability of peak times.
+We found that augmenting with this random shift led to a less representative training set, and thus to a worse classification performance.
+Therefore, in this work, we simply aligned the first observation of the training events at time zero, such as we did for the test set.
+Figure \ref{fig:gapless50 before after} shows an example of light curve preprocessing.